haramori/rhme3/Challenges/Ransom_2.0.md

 Load the unencrypted binary onto the XMEGA-A4U device that you control, and it gives a different user ID (such as 3439350305001500).

 Analyze the unencrypted binary on the device under your control using a PDI programmer, and view the production sigantures of the chip.
 These are fully described in section 4.17 of the XMEGA AU MANUAL [2].
-The following components of the production signature correspond with the user ID (depicted as big endian):
+Examine the following components of the production signature:

 	Registers 3-5 of the lot number: 0x343935
 	Wafer number: 0x03
 	Coord X: 0x0500
 	Coord Y: 0x1500

+A careful look reveals that these are all of the bytes of the user ID.

 ### Attack

-Get the user ID from the RHme3 board, and decode into the production signature bytes.
+Decode the user ID from the RHme3 board as follows:

 	Registers 3-5 of the lot number: 0x383532
 	Wafer number: 0x07
 	Coord X: 0x1F00
 	Coord Y: 0x1200

+Now you have the production signature bytes for the RHme3 board.

 Perform all of the following with the unencrypted binary on a device under your control:
 * Set a data breakpoint on one of the production signature memory locations (0x0D66) and run the debugger up to that point.